perrutquist/KroneckerProducts.jl/README.md

 Although it is a convenient mathematical concept, it is often inconvenient to actually compute and store a Kronecker product in computer memory.

-KroneckerProducts.jl provides the `⊗` operator, which creates `KroneckerProduct` objects.
+KroneckerProducts.jl defines the `⊗` operator to create lazy `KroneckerProduct` objects.
 Creating such an object requires almost no time or storage, as it merely references the input arrays.
-The computation is performed each time an element of the new array is accessed, and many operations can be performed using specialized methods that do not require accessing all the elements of the Kronecker product.
+The computation is performed each time an element of the new array is accessed, and many operations can be performed using specialised methods that do not require accessing all the elements of the Kronecker product.

 ## Examples

 The following code will create a `KroneckerProduct` matrix and then measure the time it takes to multiply a vector by that matrix.
-(This takes advantage of a specialized method for multiplying a vector by a Kronecker product.)
+(This takes advantage of a specialised method for multiplying a vector by a Kronecker product.)

 ```
 using KroneckerProducts